 - Design.
 Substage “Logical design” is about designing the product independently of any hardware or software system.
 Then Physical Design steps up and the developers turn a Logical design into particular technology (depending on client’s requirements and specification).

 - Implementation: coding the applications.

 - Verification: client’s approvement.

 That model works well for simple short-perioded projects with clear and rigid specifications.
-If your project is unlikely to stay the same as was documented at the “Requirements” stage, than you’d better ask the development-team to stick to one of the Agile group’s methods.
+If your project is unlikely to stay the same as was documented at the “Requirements” stage than you’d better ask the development-team to stick to one of the Agile group’s methods.

 Agile development is an iterative approach to development.
 Unlike the Waterfall, the Agile methodologies assume rapid delivery of the product and the constant replanning and reprioritizing.
 There are no exact stages; time is time-boxed into sprints.
 A sprint is a time allocated for particular tasks and defined deliverables.
-The tasks’ value are supposed to be defined by a customer, who’s deeply involved into development process.
+The tasks’ value is supposed to be defined by a customer, who’s deeply involved into a development process.
 A sprint is usually measured in weeks.